midgetgrimm/Random-Heli-Crashes-For-Arma-3/README.md

 Also, its a servermod, so clients are  not required to download

+Note, sleep timers are real short as for debugging... so yeah there's that
 ##Install:
 Literally, pack the folder into a pbo, and drop it in a server addon or add one for it.